Chilworth, Hampshire: Chilworth Manor

 Chilworth Manor was a mansion house on the Chilworth Estate.
 John Willis Fleming rebuilt the house in 1904.
 The Flemings sold Chilworth Manor in 1947.
 In 1967 it was sold by Catherine Ann Young, wife of British entrepreneur Jock Young (CEO of "Unity Heating"), to Southampton University and converted into a hall of residence.
 In 1990 it was developed into a conference and training centre.
 In 2001, AHM, a specialist management company, acquired the property.
 It is now a 97 bedroom hotel, conference and event venue run by Best Western.

-Notable residents
+Notable people

 Notable Chilworth residents have included circus impresario Jimmy Chipperfield and Southampton football stars Matthew Le Tissier, Francis Benali and James Beattie.

 Richard Cockle Lucas (1800–1883), the sculptor, lived in Chilworth from 1854 onwards, originally at "The Tower of the Winds" (which stood opposite the former "Clump Inn"), and later at the nearby "Chilworth Tower".

 Village design statement

 In February 2006 the Test Valley Borough Council issued a Village Design Statement for Chilworth to foster a vibrant community and preserve Chilworth's very special characteristics: its woodland, architecture and village environment.